Azure/autorest.typescript/test/integration/generated/mediaTypesWithTracing/README.md

-# mediaTypesWithTracingClient library for JavaScript
+# mediaTypesWithTracing client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for mediaTypesWithTracingClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for mediaTypesWithTracing client.

 Play with produces/consumes and media-types in general.